calebewhite/data-cleaning-segmentation/README.md

 # 🧹 Marketing Data Cleaning & Segmentation

 ## 📋 Overview
-This project demonstrates how to clean and standardize messy marketing data to produce actionable customer segments using RFM analysis and K-Means clustering.
+This project demonstrates how to clean and standardize messy marketing data to produce actionable customer segments using RFM segmentation and K-Means clustering.

 ---